 How to Get Tickets to Sixth Floor Museum at Dealey Plaza

-There are two ways to get tickets to the Sixth Floor Museum – purchasing online ahead of time or buying on the day.
+There are multiple ways to get tickets to the Sixth Floor Museum – purchasing online ahead of time or buying on the day.

 Entrance to the museum is timed, so if you want to purchase tickets on the day, you should be prepared to get a later time slot than you’re hoping for depending on how busy the museum is.

-If you’re hoping for a guided tour of Dealey Plaza Museum, check out this full day JFK tour in Dallas that includes the Dealey Plaza Museum, as well as live commentary on a bus that will take you to the most important JFK sites across the city.
+If you’re hoping for a bus tour of Dealey Plaza Museum, check out this bus tour that includes the Dealey Plaza Museum, as well as live commentary on a bus that will take you to the most important JFK sites across the city.

 For a shorter tour, about 3.5 hours, this Dealey Plaza Museum and surroundings tour includes a live guide who will provide a lot more information on the museum than you’ll get on the audio guide.